ganeshkumar12883/WeatherForecastWeb/README.md

 # WeatherForecastWeb
 Iterate over a sample dataset of temperatures records to determine the weather forecast in a particular location

-A Java application written in Java 1.8 to calculate the weather conditions of a place from a pre-calculated data readings over the place for a year.
+A Java application written in Java 1.8 using Spring & Angular JS to calculate the weather conditions of a place from a pre-calculated data readings over the place for a year.
 The application is written in specific modules serving each of their purpose in the flow.
-Since the pre-determined test data is used froma file, the moduels fall as belwo:
+Since the pre-determined test data is used from a file inside the application context, the moduels fall as below:

+ * Controller - Rest Controller to expose the rest services providing the json of the weather data of the location required   for current date/specific date.
+ * Service - Spring Service to access the underlying core module to fetch the weather forecast data.
+ * Core - The actual manipulation of weather data from existing data for the requireed location (& date).
+The core contains the below modules.
    * reader - to read the file data line by line.
    * parser - parse the read data into a pojo for each line.
    * generator - parsed data is used to generate forecast of all available data in a file on current date or any given date.
    * utils - Static Utility functions to assist in the generation process.
    * model - Underlying model objects used to traverse the data and generate the forecast output
+ * Web module - Using JSP and AngularJS.
+The angularJS module has a controller, service and app js files to invoke the rest service from the controller module of the application.

 Algorithm Used for weather parameters determination:
 The yearly summary data of 11 cities of Australia is chosen for this application.